 The Pros and Cons of Kangaroo Leather

-Quick, where does your leather come from?
-Cow, calf, or sheep, usually, but there’s another option that you need to know: kangaroo.
-Kangaroo leather, also sometimes called K-leather, is what most people would call an exotic leather, though that term typically brings to mind rare and exalted animals.
-In truth, kangaroos are to Australia like deer are in North America, where they outnumber humans two-to-one — many consider them pests and they’re far from rare.
+Kangaroo leather, sometimes called K-leather, is what most people would call exotic leather, though that term typically brings endangered and exalted animals to mind.
+In truth, kangaroos are to Australia like deer are in North America — many consider them pests, and they’re far from rare.
+They’re basically Australian deer.

 Why Are Kangaroo Leather Soccer Cleats So Popular

-Kangaroo leather is the most common type of leather used in manufactoring soccer cleats.
+It is the most common type of leather used in manufacturing soccer cleats.
 Its uniform fiber makeup is key to its popularity in the soccer world.
 The microscopic makeup of the leather gives it excellent properties that are practical for playing on the field and striking the ball.

 - Resistance: Due to its uniform fibers, footwear crafted out of kangaroo leather distributes energy evenly around the area of impact.
 This avoids microfractures in the leather that would eventually lead to it cracking.